 Dear visitors!
-Please be informed that from the 1st of June National Library’s opening hours will be as usual.
+Please be informed that from the 29th of August National Library’s opening hours will be as usual.

 The exhibition of the Lithuanian Theatre, Music and Cinema Museum devoted to the life and work of the legendary theatre director the winner of the Lithuanian National prize for Culture and Arts Jonas Jurašas.